 In line with national priorities, persons with disabilities are a primary focus.
 With the Ministry of Labour and Social Protection of the Population of Kazakhstan, we developed a Portal of Social Services – 690,000 persons with disabilities can access special social services online.
 The Portal is a virtual marketplace, one in great demand during the pandemic, when quarantine measures made most services unavailable.

 The pandemic also encouraged the testing and introduction of digital tools to ensure human rights protection at this difficult time.
 It was part of our fruitful cooperation with the National Preventive Mechanism against Torture and Ill Treatment.
-UNDP has developed a digital platform for NPM participants allowing on-line interviews with people in places of detention; the collected data and evidence of torture and cruel treatment is stored here; as is statistical analysis and reporting regarding monitoring visits to the closed institutions.
+UNDP has developed a digital platform for NPM participants allowing on-line recording of monitoring data, i.e. the results of interviewing people in the places of detention and closed institutions.

 Harnessing the digital to help flora and fauna thrive